-Reese exploded into the room, holding Wes’s meds.
+Rajitha exploded into the room, holding Wes’s meds.
 “Here, hun, your pill will calm you down.”

 “I’m fine.”
 Wes swatted it to the floor, making the canister roll across the hardwood and land by my shoe.

-Reese shot him a look, then one just as deadly to me.
+Rajitha shot him a look, then one just as deadly to me.
 “Isaac?
 Can you please …?”

 “He doesn’t need these anymore.”
 I threw the bottle across the room, and it sank into the trash.

 Her jaw dropped.
 “You’re not a doctor.”
-Her thick auburn hair fell in waves over the white silk robe with a slit open just high enough to show the black lace hugging her curves.
+Her thick black hair fell in waves over the white silk robe with a slit open just high enough to show the black lace hugging her curves.

 I bit my lip.
 “Trust me, babe.”

-Her eyes lasered into mine as she sped forward, tugging me into the kitchen.
+Her brown eyes lasered into mine as she sped forward, tugging me into the kitchen.
 I’d consider that an open invitation any other day, but now wasn’t the time for playing games.
 Once on the other side of the door, she pushed me against the bay window, her hand pressing against my rain-coated chest.
 Her fingertips grazed my beard, and the cyclone of passion lining her eyes veered me off-topic.
 A smile crept up while imagining her body trembling underneath me— always leaving me thirsty for more.
 But no matter how submissive she was in bed, the hammock, and the shower … she was a fierce momma bear when it came to our Wes.